Colby25/Prog7312/README.md

     • Local events and anouncements (implemented)
 ![Screenshot (534)](https://github.com/user-attachments/assets/bf15f0e7-50c1-479a-9cef-c7be2ef3c807)

 3.  ### Report Issues: Issues can be reported through the following:
-   •	Location input: a simble textbox for users to input the location of the issue
+   •	Location input: a simble textbox for users to input the location of the issue.

    •	Category selection: A dropdown for selecting the following categorys: sanitization, roads, utilities, infrastructure.